 The last stanza of Psalm 46 will describe how God "comes down" to intervene on behalf of His people, and defend Jerusalem from her enemies...

-But prior to His deliverance from trouble, God rises from among His people in the midst of that trouble.
+But never forget, prior to God's deliverance from trouble, God rises among His people in the midst of that trouble.

 God is a river of refreshment.
-Jesus promised in John 7:38, "He who believes in Me, as the Scripture has said, out of his heart will flow rivers of living water."
+As Jesus promised in John 7:38, "He who believes in Me, as the Scripture has said, out of his heart will flow rivers of living water."

 Once, a man was wandering through the desert in search of water.
-The guy was dying of thirst when he encountered a merchant selling neckties...

-What does he need with a necktie?
+The guy was dying of thirst when he encountered a merchant selling neckties.
+The weary hiker is thinking, "What do I need with a silly necktie?"

 He continues to push on - crawling through hot sands - desperate and dehydrated.
 He tops a hill and sees a restaurant below.
 Wow, he's saved!
 He musters all his remaining energy, and races down the hill.
 But when he reaches the front door of the restaurant there's a huge sign that reads, "Neckties required."

 Likewise, when circumstances are good, and you're riding high you might not see the need for Jesus.
 But when the waters roar (and they will) and you're about to go under, you'll need a spiritual river to slake your thirst, and provide you a supernatural surge.

-Well, the rest of Psalm 46 describes God's outward deliverance of Jerusalem.
+Well, the rest of Psalm 46 describes God's outward deliverance of Jerusalem, and God is our ruler over every situation.
 At the end of verse 5 the psalmist writes, "God shall help her, just at the break of dawn.
 The nations raged, the kingdoms were moved; He uttered His voice, the earth melted.
 The LORD of hosts is with us; the God of Jacob is our refuge.
 Selah"